-It is a small and very inconspicuous perennial which starts growth in autumn, triggered by short day-periods, flowers early (March to May) and withers

-Kent material in cultivation.
-Photo by Geoffrey Kitchener, 28 March 2016 rapidly afterwards, so that only the swollen bulb-like stem bases remain.
+Var. vivipara, from Sandling.
+Photo by Daphne Mills, 29 April 2019 It is a small and very inconspicuous perennial which starts growth in autumn, triggered by short day-periods, flowers early (March to May) and withers rapidly afterwards, so that only the swollen bulb-like stem bases remain.
 It is these which are most frequently seen and by these the plant is identified.
-The 'bulbs' are capable of being dispersed by wind some tens of metres, if the grip of the roots is loosened by decay, erosion of the substrate or disturbance.
-The flowers may be normal or proliferous; the latter (var. vivipara) does not seem to have been recorded in Kent.
+The 'bulbs' are capable of being dispersed by wind some tens of metres26, if the grip of the roots is loosened by decay, erosion of the substrate or disturbance.
+The flowers may be normal or proliferous; the latter (var. vivipara) has been recorded inland, at Sandling (2019).